gonjavi/node-photos-api/README.md

 # Node-Photos-API

-This is a public API that allows crud actions for mobile phones.
+This is a public API that allows crud actions for pictures.
 The propject was built with Node.js and deployed on Heroku.

 ## Endpoints to test the API